 The only exception we see for soy is those women going through menopause who DO NOT have any of the following issues:

-- thyroid or family history of thyroid disease [link to thyroid article];
+- Thyroid or family history of thyroid disease

 For this small population, soy may confer some benefit.
 If you fit into this group, avoid soy supplements and processed soy foods and limit your soy consumption to organic soybeans (edamame) and organic, fermented soy foods, such as: